Edamame and Carrot Asian Salad

 Once you’ve put it out, ideally you should eat it within 4 hours.

 Keep leftovers in the fridge in a container with a lid.
-You can keep leftovers of Edamame and Carrot Asian Salad in the fridge for approximately 3 days or so.
+You can keep leftovers of Edamame and Carrot Salad in the fridge for approximately 3 days or so.

 We do not recommend freezing this recipe.

-ORDER Our Third Cookbook NOW
+ORDER Our NEW cookbook Air Fryer NOW

-Edamame and Carrot Asian Salad
+Edamame and Carrot Salad

-Prep Time
+• Prep Time

 10 MINS

-- KCals 93
+• KCals 93

-- Carbs 6G
+• Carbs 6G

 Instructions

-First make the dressing
+For the dressing

 To prepare the salad

-Looking for Slimming World Syns?
+Looking for Slimming World Syns or Weight Watchers (WW) Points?

 We agreed with Slimming World to remove their trademarked terms from our website

-1 comments
+1 comment

 See what others have to say